How does the planning system in the UK help to create a healthy, sustainable community?

 Green Building trend in the UK

 The data represents various national authorities that supervise building and construction plans.
 Moreover, it also represents the number of housing plans that have succeeded due to following the correct policies set by the governing bodies (Ehnert et al., 2018).
-As a result, the communities that have been established based on the housing projects can support the nation's growth, as well as ensure globalisation of proper design and building standards that support setting up sustainable communities (Yigitcanlar and Kamruzzaman, 2018).
+As a result, the communities established based on the housing projects can support the nation's growth and ensure the globalisation of proper design and building standards that support setting up sustainable communities (Yigitcanlar and Kamruzzaman, 2018).

-In an overview, the diagram below represents the current computation regarding the country’s status in adopting sustainable communities.
+The diagram below represents the current computation regarding the country’s status in adopting sustainable communities.
 The tabulation also advised the researcher to evaluate the stated hypothesis that the presence of planning systems has assisted in designing and creating sustainable communities.
-The various crucial indicators of sustainability in the United Kingdom are represented in figure 3 below.
+The various crucial indicators of sustainability in the United Kingdom are represented in Figure 3 below.

 The data shows that most of the employed mechanisms of building a harmonious society have mainly been concentrated in areas such as electricity, transportation, commercial & residential, and agriculture.
-Nonetheless, it is crucial to note that the residential areas have been allocated a lesser percentage than electricity and industry, which contribute to pollution.
-The researcher represented the data gathered by Harvey (2014).
+Nonetheless, it is crucial to note that the residential areas have been allocated less than electricity and industry, contributing to pollution.
+The researcher represented the data gathered by

 Environmental Sustainability Indicators